Using OpenType Features to Enhance Brand Identity through Custom Typography

 - Click on Format → Font → Show Fonts → Typography.

-Accessing OpenType Features in Adobe Illustrator, Photoshop, and InDesign
+Using OpenType in Illustrator, Photoshop, and InDesign

 In Photoshop:

-- Go to Window → Glyphs to access OpenType features.
+- Go to Window → Glyphs.

 Respect includes a wide collection of alternative glyphs.